 Administering and reviewing the agency IPS

-AUSTRAC will periodically review its IPS to identify information that must be published.
-Business units will be required to monitor whether new materials should be published on the agency's IPS, and the IPS will be included in the agency's regular internal reporting framework.
+We will periodically review our IPS to identify information that must be published.
+Business units will be required to monitor whether new materials should be published on our IPS, and the IPS will be included in our regular internal reporting framework.

-AUSTRAC will monitor and update its FOI disclosure log as necessary to ensure that its responses to FOI requests are published within 10 working days of the responses being made public (except for information that is otherwise exempt from being published under the FOI Act).
+We will monitor and update our FOI disclosure log as necessary to ensure our responses to FOI requests are published within 10 working days of the responses being made public (except for information that is otherwise exempt from being published under the FOI Act).

-AUSTRAC will take a number of factors into account when measuring the success of its IPS and when evaluating steps to improve its effectiveness.
+We will take a number of factors into account when measuring the success of our IPS and when evaluating steps to improve its effectiveness.
 These include:

 - the level of external web traffic to individual IPS pages on the AUSTRAC website

-- feedback from the public about the agency's IPS, submitted via AUSTRAC's dedicated INFO_ACCESS@austrac.gov.au email address.
+- feedback from the public about the agency's IPS, submitted via our dedicated INFO_ACCESS@austrac.gov.au email address.

-AUSTRAC will review and revise this plan annually and this activity will be incorporated into the agency's annual planning cycle.
+AUSTRAC will review and revise this plan annually and this activity will be incorporated into our annual planning cycle.

-Comments and feedback about AUSTRAC's IPS and the agency's IPS plan can be sent to AUSTRAC either by post or email to:
+Comments and feedback about our IPS and IPS plan can be sent to AUSTRAC either by post or email to: